anotherRedbeard/apimdemo-environment/iac/bicep/README.md

     `create-apim-backend.bicep` is the main template to create a new backend in APIM.

-3. **Create base APIM instance**
+3. **Create APIMDemo APIM instance**

-    `create-base-apim.bicep` is the main template to create a base developer instance of API Management.
-I will be adding to this any dependency that I need to recreate my dev environment.
+    `create-apimdemo-resource.bicep` is the main template to create a demo developer instance of API Management.

     What's Included: